madbox/zeromq-exercise/README.md

 Speaker is a message generator script.
 You can run it once or multiple times in parallel.
 Any instance will generate one message and push it to queue.

+Listener app can be used with nodejs REST API app from [nodejs-test](https://github.com/madbox/nodejs-test "Github repo madbox/nodejs-test") repo.

 #How to play with it

 Assuming that you running Linux box.